openplanet-nl/nadeoapi-docs/docs/core/index.md

 Through this API, tokens for specific audiences can be requested (see [Authentication](/auth)).
 It's also the place where most of the game's internal requests related to player accounts go to.

+## Deprecations

+- August 2023: The display names API is being removed - to continue resolving `accountID` values to user names, it's recommended to use the relevant [OAuth API endpoint](/oauth/reference/account/id-to-name) instead.

 ## Endpoints list
 There is [an endpoint that provides all of the available endpoints](/core/meta/routes).
 It does not require any authentication, and as such can be [viewed directly in the browser](https://prod.trackmania.core.nadeo.online/api/routes).